Ice rink: Oldest indoor artificial ice rink in use

-The oldest indoor artificial ice rink still in use in the United States is Boston, Massachusetts's, Matthews Arena (formerly Boston Arena) which was built between 1909 and 1910.
+Until December 2025, the oldest indoor artificial ice rink still in use in the United States was Boston, Massachusetts's Matthews Arena (formerly Boston Arena), which was built between 1909 and 1910.
 The rink is located on the campus of Northeastern University.
+The rink saw its last game in December 2025, and will be completely removed by April 2026.

 This American rink is the original home of the National Hockey League (NHL) Boston Bruins.
 The Bruins are the only remaining NHL team who are members of the NHL's Original Six with their original home arena still in existence.
+The Calumet Colosseum in Calumet, Michigan, which was built in 1913, is the oldest indoor ice arena in North America and is considered the oldest purpose-built hockey rink in the United States.

 Contemporary

-The Guidant John Rose Minnesota Oval is an outdoor ice rink in Roseville, Minnesota, that is large enough to allow ice skaters to play the sport of bandy.
+The Guidant John Rose Minnesota Oval is an outdoor rink in Roseville, Minnesota, that is large enough to allow skaters to play the sport of bandy.
 Its perimeter is used as an oval speed skating track.
 The facility was constructed between June and December 1993.
 It is the only regulation-sized bandy field in North America and serves as the home of USA Bandy and its national bandy teams.
 The $3.9 million renovation project planned for the Guidant John Rose Minnesota Oval was set to be completed before the opening of the rink's 29th season on November 18, 2022.

 The oval measures at 400 meters long and 200 meters wide, which makes it the largest artificial outdoor refrigerated sheet of ice in North America.
-It is a world-class facility that is primarily used for ice sports such as ice skating, ice hockey, speed skating, and bandy.
+It is a world-class facility that is primarily used for ice sports such as skating, hockey, speed skating, and bandy.
 The oval hosts several national and international competitions throughout the year, including the USA Cup in bandy.